sr-murthy/continuedfractions/docs/sources/sequences.rst

 where :math:`\phi(k)` is the totient function.

 The :py:meth:`~continuedfractions.sequences.KSRMTree.search` method is only a wrapper for the actual search function on roots, which is :py:meth:`~continuedfractions.sequences.KSRMTree.search_root`.
 This is also a generator, and implements a `branch and bound <https://en.wikipedia.org/wiki/Branch_and_bound>`_ `depth first search <https://en.wikipedia.org/wiki/Depth-first_search>`_ of the KSRM trees, with pre-ordered traversal of nodes (root-left-mid-right or NLMR), and backtracking and pruning.
+The backtracking function is implemented as the private method :py:meth:`~continuedfractions.sequences.KSRMTree._backtrack`.

 Some examples are given below.

 .. code:: python